 Let’s sum up the data on choline and pregnancy in bullet points, shall we?

-- Choline is most important for placental health & your baby’s brain development (however, keep in mind it’s vital to overall brain function—pregnancy brain, anyone?—and liver health).
+- Much like folate, choline is most important for placental health & your baby’s brain development (however, keep in mind it’s vital to overall brain function—pregnancy brain, anyone?—and liver health).

 - Choline requirements in pregnancy may be DOUBLE the current recommendation; we’re just waiting on prenatal nutrition guidelines to catch up to the research.